oleksandkov/oleksandkov-maded/website-rg/docs/content-audit.md

 ### "What we can do" Section

-- Intro: `From planning to launch, we help teams ship polished digital experiences.
-Explore a few ways we partner with organizations.`
+- Intro: `From helping set a repository to creating a dashboard with deep analysis for better understanding data and preferences.`
 - Capability cards:
   - **Insightful Dashboards** – `We turn complex datasets into clear stories with interactive dashboards, automated reports, and stakeholder-ready visuals.`
     - Bullets: `Analytics audits and data modeling`, `Interactive dashboards in modern BI tools`, `Training sessions for internal teams`